plops/cl-cpp-generator2/example/146_mch_mcu/README_register.md

 here i want to develop a structure of how to represent the registers of the MCU in modern c++

-## Prompts for Gemini / GPT4
+## Prompt a

-propose code to represent usb registers of the CH592 MCU in modern c++. i want to avoid the user having to perform direct bit manipulation.
+i want to avoid the user having to perform direct bit manipulation.

 use std::bitset and possibly std::byte to make the interface easy.